 NOTE: If you’re looking for troubleshooting tips about DST clock changes, or are interested in preventive tips on how to ensure your system changes automatically, view our DST support page.

-Although it’s hard to believe with much of the country still battling a persistent winter, this Saturday night/Sunday morning marks the beginning of Daylight Saving Time (DST).
+Although it’s hard to believe, as much of the country has still been experiencing warm weather, this weekend marks the end of daylight saving time (DST).
 At 2:00 a.m.
-Sunday, March 13, nearly all of the U.S. will set its clocks forward one hour (spring ahead, fall back), resulting in more daylight hours to use for enjoying outdoor activities – including spring sports and events.
+Sunday, November 7, 2021, nearly all of the U.S. will set its clocks back one hour (fall back, spring ahead), resulting in more sunlight in the morning hours and sooner sunsets in the evening.

-Of course, the thought of DST isn’t quite so pleasant for school maintenance personnel who must visit each room with a clock over the weekend and spring it forward manually so all clocks on campus are showing the correct time Monday morning.
-It can be a costly, time-consuming nightmare – especially with many schools already operating with short maintenance staffs.
+Of course, the thought of DST isn’t quite so pleasant for school maintenance personnel who must visit each room’s clock over the weekend and wind it back manually so that all clocks on campus are showing the correct time Monday morning.
+It can be a costly, time-consuming nightmare – especially with many schools already operating with limited maintenance staff.

-For schools using the Primex Wireless Time Synchronization Platform, however, the change to DST is essentially a non-event.
-The platform automatically adjusts and synchronizes every clock on campus to the proper time with no human intervention required, savings hours of work and expense.
+For schools using the Primex OneVue Sync™ synchronized time system, however, the change away from DST is essentially a nonevent.
+The system automatically adjusts and synchronizes every clock on campus to the proper time with no human intervention required, saving hours of work and expense.
 Not to mention eliminating excuses for tardiness because the clocks were off.